jkirkwood/placemat/README.md

 Called after records have successfully been deleted.
 - `ids` - array containing the ids that were deleted.

+### Table Events

+Table inherits `EventEmiiter` and implements the following events:

+#### Event 'save'
+Emitted whenever a record is inserted, or updated
+- `ids` - array containing the ids that were saved.
+Will include the id of any inserted rows.
+- `data` - data that was saved.
+- `isNew` - set to `true` when emitted during an insert.

+#### Event 'insert'
+Emitted whenever a record is inserted
+- `ids` - array containing the ids that were inserted
+- `data` - data that was saved.

+#### Event 'update'
+Emitted whenever a record is updated
+- `ids` - array containing the ids that were updated.
+- `data` - data that was updated.

+#### Event 'remove'
+Emitted whenever a record is removed
+- `ids` - array containing the ids that were removed.

 ### Table Errors

 The table functions can return the following errors: